 Following Sante Fe's lessons learned, there are two critical conditions to make this work:

 - Gather people that have a cooperative inclination

 At these exploratory stages, only a little structure is needed.
 Too much structure starts to feel onerous, but fun, intellectual puzzles are attractive.
 Consider inviting someone to share one of their deep challenges with others over dinner, or find a common hands-on challenge that relates to everyone's experience differently.

-At the early Sante Fe workshops, people weren't instructed to talk about complexity, and systems.
+At the early Sante Fe workshops, people weren't instructed to talk about complexity or systems.
 Those topics came up by themselves.
-You don't need to force a direction, but rather, put people together to see what emerges.
+You don't need to force a direction, but rather put people together to see what emerges.

-This is an excerpt from our upcoming book: The Peer Learning Guide.
+This is an excerpt from our upcoming book: Peer Learning is....
 Follow the link for the Table of Contents, and some more reads.